Published:

 LLC vs. sole proprietor: Chart of accounts differences and tax implications

-Sole proprietorship COA
+Sole proprietorship chart of accounts

-How to create a real estate chart of accounts
+How to create a real estate chart of accounts for an LLC and a sole proprietorship

 Step 1: Define your business needs & goals